 Welcome to Vision Through Sound

-Vision Through Sound enables visually impaired people to live their lives more fully by learning to use smart phones, computer technology and the World Wide Web.
+Vision Through Sound enables visually impaired people to live their lives more fully by learning to use smart phones and computer technology.

 The Canute Console